jundalisay/superbnetlify/content/en/research/smith/astronomy/part-10.md

 Sir Isaac Newton had the superior genius and sagacity  <!-- , therefore, made the most happy, and, we may now say, the greatest and most admirable improvement that was ever made in philosophy, when he --> to discover that he could join the movements of the Planets by a familiar principle of connection.<!--  which completely removed all the difficulties the imagination had hitherto felt in attending to them.  -->

-He demonstrated that=
+He demonstrated that the Planets:
-- the Planets gravitated towards the Sun and to one another, amd
+- gravitated towards the Sun and to one another, and
 - had a projecting force originally impressed on them.

-The primary ones might all described ellipses in one of the foci of the sun.
+The primary planets all described ellipses in one of the foci of the sun.

-The secondary ones might describe figures of the same kind round their respective primaries, without being disturbed by the continual motion of the centers of their revolutions.
+The secondary ones describe the same kind of ellipses around their respective primaries, without being disturbed by the continual motion of the centers of their revolutions.

 If the force which kept the planets in their orbits was like that of gravity and directed towards the Sun they individually would describe equal areas in equal times.

-This attractive power of the Sun*=
+This attractive power of the Sun*:
 - is diffused in rays from a center and
 - is diminished in the same proportion as the squares of the distances increased